RCVolus/lol-pick-ban-ui/README.md

 - Allows to completely create a custom design based on web technologies (HTML, CSS & JS), including custom animations and transitions

+### Replays (Playing a recorded champ select)
+Replays are available.
+They are pretty useful to test your overlay with, since it mocks the data sources and simulates a draft phase, that has already passed.
+There are some recordings of replays in the "recordings" folder.

+In order to play a replay that simulates a full tournament draft, please issue the following command to start the backend (the root project):

+`npm start -- --data recordings/tournament-draft`

+While you are in a replay, you can focus the window and press "p" on your keyboard once, to pause or unpause the replay.
+This will freeze the current state, so you can adapt your design without having to hurry.

 ## Installation (Development purposes)
 1. Download and install Node.JS for Windows (or any other operating system): https://nodejs.org/dist/v10.16.3/node-v10.16.3-x64.msi
 2. Download or clone this Git-Repository to your local machine.